 Tips on what information to include in your affidavit and in what order, what it should look like, how to use and attach exhibits, and how to swear or affirm the finished affidavit.

-Checklist of the information you need to support an application for child or spousal support, guardianship or custody, or parenting time.
+Checklist of the information you need to support an application for child or spousal support, parenting arrangements, or contact.

 Swearing an affidavit